 Wash the squash, and cut the ends off.

 Slice the squash as thin or thick as you prefer.

 Stir in the evaporated milk and Cream of Chicken soup.

 Stir all ingredients together, and bake for 45 minutes at 350 degrees.

 Take casserole out of the oven, add the grated cheese on top, and bake for five more minutes.

-I’ve had squash on my mind ever since I started this month’s 30-day blogging about the vegetarian diet.
-Patty Cakes over at PattyCakesPantry.com is doing 30 days of vegan meals this month.
+Patty Cakes over at PattyCakesPantry.com teamed up with me on the 30 days of vegan meals.
 Visit her blog, and try out her recipes.
 She is a fabulous cook.